finjin/finjin-engine/README.md

 # finjin-engine
-The Finjin engine is a multiplatform 3D simulation engine suitable for use in the creation of games and other interactive 3D applications.
+The Finjin engine is a multiplatform 3D simulation and visualization engine suitable for use in the creation of games and other interactive 3D applications.

 ## Features
-  * Natively supports Windows (Win32 and UWP), with support for other desktop and mobile operating systems coming soon.
+  * Natively supports Windows (Win32 and UWP), Android, Linux, macOS, iOS, and tvOS.
+  * Utilizes the newest 3D graphics interfaces (Direct3D 12, Vulkan, and Metal) for improved graphics performance.
   * Driven by a multithreaded job and rendering system that automatically scales work across all CPU cores.
-  * Utilizes the newest 3D graphics interfaces for improved graphics performance.
   * Supports multiple windows across multiple monitors.
   * Accepts inputs from a variety of input devices using a configuration-driven input binding system.